sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 ### 1.3.2 Configure BIG-IP on F5 rSeries

-Log in your BIG-IP TMOS instance and navigate to `Network`.
+Log in to your BIG-IP TMOS instance and navigate to `Network`.
 Select `VLANs` and click the `Create` button.

 ![rseries-bigip](./assets/bigip_config_vlan_navigate.png)

-In the opened form fill in the VLAN name, tag and interface.
-Click `Finished` as soon as the fields are filled out.
+In the form, fill in the VLAN name, tag, and interface.
+Click `Finished` when the fields are filled out.

 ![rseries-bigip](./assets/bigip_config_vlan_create.png)